 While the reasons behind the increased DVT risk in men and athletes are still being explored, awareness and proactive management are our strongest defenses against this potentially dangerous condition.
 By understanding the risks, we can all take steps to stay healthy and active.

 Take control of your vein health today by scheduling a free vein health evaluation at Metro Vein Centers.
-Our expert team can assess your individual risk factors and provide personalized recommendations for prevention and vein health management.
+Our quick, non-invasive assessments take less than an hour and are covered by most insurance plans.
+Our expert team will assess your individual risk factors and provide personalized recommendations for prevention and vein health management.

 Frequently Asked Questions

-Yes, in many cases.
-Staying active, maintaining a healthy weight, avoiding smoking, staying hydrated (especially for athletes), and adhering to prescribed medications can help reduce the risk.
+Yes, in many cases DVT can be prevented.
+Staying active, maintaining a healthy weight, avoiding smoking, staying hydrated (especially for athletes), and taking prescribed medications as directed can help reduce the risk.

 Yes, any blood clot, including DVT, can be serious as it carries the risk of traveling to the lungs and causing a pulmonary embolism (PE), which can be life-threatening.